ankeesler/anwork/doc/ARCH.md

 A CLI API for an application can also be specified via an XML schema.
 A *CliXmlReader* is the class that reads in an XML stream and returns a *Cli* object.

+Given a *Cli* instance, one can use the *DocumentationGenerator* framework to generate documentation of different formats.
+The singleton *DocumentationGeneratorFactory* will generate *DocumentationGenerator*s based on a *DocumentationType* (like Github markdown, text, etc.).

 ### Internal Implementation

 Most of this package includes implementation classes ending in "Impl".
 For example, the